 With support from CAMFED, Lindiwe has completed the long process of registering her company, Lee Investments - the umbrella company under which sit Lee Juice Company, her poultry production business, and her small shop - with the government.
 As well as training and employing women from her community, Lindiwe has started saving $10 each month from her profits for her future.
 With the rest of her profits, she is expanding her production, building a warehouse to keep her products secure, and adding a large run to her poultry house.

 Lindiwe's company, Lee Investments, began with the proceeds of her small-scale poultry business.
 (Photo: Brandon Smith/Kiva).

 “I chose this business because I wanted to be creative, to differentiate myself from others, and have something I own.
 Being a leader was always my dream.”

-Through CAMFED’s lending model, Lindiwe only pays ‘social interest’ on her Kiva loan by volunteering as a Learner Guide, a mentor and role model to children in her community.
-Lindiwe received specialised training, and now delivers life and study skills sessions in her local schools.
+Through CAMFED’s lending model, Lindiwe pays only ‘social interest’ on her loan, volunteering as a CAMFED Learner Guide, a mentor and role model to children in her community.
+Lindiwe received specialized training, and now delivers life and study skills sessions in her local schools.
 Her own experiences of poverty growing up, and the difficulties she faced in staying in school motivated her to become a role model and mentor to children like her.
 In her community, Lindiwe observes that “children often face challenges causing them to drop out of school - Early marriage, poverty, chronic illness, loss of parents and lack of parental support and guidance and counselling, being in child-headed families.”